drewcrawford/drewcrawford.github.io/rust/index.md

 fn foo(&'a Foo) -> &'a Foo;
 ```

 Here we mean that the return value will not outlast the parameter.
 This might be useful for returning a "view" of the input.
-For example, we have a string, and we return a substring.
-Rust can do this without a copy, like C.
+For example, we have a string, and we return a substring, where the substring is something like `&string[2]` in C, that is, a pointer to some element.

 Unlike C, it is safe, because back at the callsite somebody checks to see if the return value lasts longer than the parameters.